JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Add Pause Functionality
 - Create Health and Armor Bars for each enemy on screen
 - Have to reload or pause if firing too often **DONE**
-- When enemies hit, they take damage instead
+- When enemies hit, they take damage instead **DONE**
 - Explosions when enemies hit/destroyed
 - Add movement patterns to enemies
+- Add damaged enemy images
+- Missiles do area damage

 ---